Rules and Regulations: Aquathlon (Open)

 *run distance may vary – this is an estimate of the distance and organisers will aim to create a course that is close to this distance.

-AQU 6.2 The transition zone will open at 08:30am and will close at 09:45am.
+AQU 6.2 The transition zone will open at the start of registration and close 15 minutes before the first race time.
 Only competitors and Team Managers are allowed in transition.
 Transition will not reopen until the last competitor has started their run, and all equipment must be removed from transition within 30 minutes of this time.

 AQU 6.3 The only equipment that may be left in transition is: a towel, running shoes and socks, a t-shirt or running top, a drink (in a sealed, non-glass container) and any essential medicines (e.g., asthma inhalers).
 Bags including carrier bags and bins (for the deposition of goggles and hats) are explicitly not allowed.
 All equipment must be placed completely within the boundary of the borough’s area.